 In the game I created, all of the main ideas are on the topic of ears – the parts of an ear, how to protect your ears, etc. Students lay out the main ideas, and then match the 12 details to the correct main ideas.

 Because all of the main ideas have the same topic, students have to actually consider why a certain detail supports a certain main idea.

-I believe accountability is essential whenever having students work in centers, so all of these center ideas also come with a recording sheet to help teachers understand their students’ thinking.
+I believe accountability is essential whenever having students work in centers, so when you buy these low prep, already created main idea centers, all of these center ideas also come with a recording sheet to help teachers understand their students’ thinking.

 Quality centers that really get students thinking critically require a lot of preparation and time.
 Save yourself that time by buying my Main Idea Centers resource!